-Information on combination products need to be included in medicine's instructions (similar to the Summary of Product Characteristics in Europe) under PRC law on the grounds that all usage information is legally required to be specified in medicine's instructions.
-Therefore, in principle, there should be no information on combination products that is not included in medicine's instructions and advertising of such information will be prohibited for its inconsistency with the medicine's instruction, as discussed in 5.2 Reference to Data Not Included in the Summary of Product Characteristics.
+Information on combination products needs to be included in a medicine's instructions (similar to the summary of product characteristics in Europe) under PRC law on the grounds that all usage information is legally required to be specified in a medicine's instructions.
+Therefore, in principle, there should be no information on combination products that is not included in the medicine's instructions, and advertising of such information is prohibited in that it is inconsistent with the medicine's instruction, as discussed in 5.2 Reference to Data Not Included in the Summary of Product Characteristics.